PalakYadav-0910/SeleniumCucumberJava_BDDFramework_Learning/README.md

 * ### Selenium Cucumber Java BDD Framework 4 - Parameterization & Data Driven Testing

-      Step 1 : Check the scenario/navigation
+      Step 1 : In the feature file select the values that needs to be parameterized

+      Step 2 : Put the values within conical brackets or double quotes (Parameterization)

+      Step 3 : Change Scenario to Scenario Outline

+      Step 4 : Add Examples section

+      Step 5 : Add data for the parameters in the Examples section

-      Step 2 : Create a feature file and add Scenario and Steps
+      Step 6 : Update step definition to get values from feature file Examples section

-      Step 3 : Create Step Definition/Glue Code for the steps
+      Step 7 : Run Feature file and check the execution

+* ### Selenium Cucumber Java BDD Framework 6 - Page Object Model

+      Step 1 : In the feature file select the values that needs to be parameterized

+      Step 2 : Put the values within conical brackets or double quotes (Parameterization)